-Currently available titles are listed below; a brochure designed to fit on 8.5 x 14 paper can be downloaded as a pdf.
+Currently available titles are listed below; a brochure featuring our most popular programs, and designed to fit on 8.5 x 14 paper, can be downloaded as a pdf.
 Don't see a topic about which you'd like to learn more?
-Drop us a note; Kathy has other programs on file and also is open to creating programs on other topics that may be more suited to your group's needs (additional charges apply).
+Drop us a note; Kathy is open to creating programs on other topics that may be more suited to your group's needs (additional charges apply).
 Contact Historical Perspectives to learn more about any of our titles, or to schedule a program for your library, museum, or organization.
 Want to catch one of Kathy's upcoming programs?
 Check out her calendar.

 & Loose Women.
 In the first program of her series on 19th-century women's history, Kathy looks at the changing role of American women from colonial times through the Victorian era, including what it means to be “straight-laced and uptight”.
 Discover what corsets and gun clubs have in common, how the house took on new importance for our female ancestors, and why a man’s home wasn’t really his castle, but rather his wife’s!

 Our Victorian ancestors had specific views on the “fairer sex”.
 They believed women were mentally & physically inferior to men, & that the only appropriate role for them was as wives & mothers.
 These attitudes also affected what doctors & women knew & believed about the female body.
 What effect did these views have on the personal lives of Victorian women?
 Learn the answer to this question & more, & discover what made Scarlett O’Hara such a “bad girl”.
 Who knows, you may find you're one, too!